Timeline of reactions to the 2020 Hong Kong national security law (December 2020): 1 December

-Police Sports & Recreation Club was bombed
+Arson attack on Police Sports and Recreation Club

-At about 1 am, ten petrol bombs were thrown at the open-air parking lot of the Police Sports & Recreation Club, and a truck was spread and burned.
-The police have dealt with an arson case, and three people are wanted.
-Police officers of a stormtrooper unit seized a pepper spray while intercepting a man on Shek Kip Mei Street near Fuk Wing Street.
-They were arrested for a while and finally stated that they had nothing to do with the case.
-On the 18 December, after checking a large number of CCTV footages, the police arrested three teenagers between the ages of 16 and 23 in Tai Wai, Kwai Chung and Tsim Sha Tsui, and seized raw materials for making petrol bombs on the rooftop of the 3-nil Building in Mong Kok.
-3 people will be charged with arson and will appear in West Kowloon Magistrates' Court on the next day.
+At about 1 am, nine petrol bombs were thrown at the open-air parking lot of the Police Sports and Recreation Club, burning the front of a truck.
+Police said that they had received a report of three men hurling the bombs.
+Police later seized a man nearby on Shek Kip Mei Street who carried pepper spray.
+He was arrested for a while and finally stated that had nothing to do with the case.
+On the 18 December, after checking a large number of CCTV footages, the police arrested three teenagers between the ages of 16 and 23 in Tai Wai, Kwai Chung and Tsim Sha Tsui, and seized raw materials for making petrol bombs on the rooftop of the three-nil building in Mong Kok.
+Three people were to be charged with arson and were scheduled to appear in West Kowloon Magistrates' Court on the next day.